 Vegan diets should not be a smokescreen for disordered eating

-Being a vegan that eats a well- rounded balance of foods regularly throughout the day providing all the necessary nutrients is great.
-However, being a vegan that severely limits food choices or one that is unable to enjoy eating socially is something to discuss with a dietitian.
+Any dietary style that severely limits food choices or makes one unable to enjoy eating socially is something to discuss with a dietitian.
+Food should be fun and delicious.

 Sources: